IsaacHair/map25.2/lunar_programs_0/readme.txt

 Just echos the value in the keypad to gen_reg.

 Version 4:
+Just a white box that only moves up and down.
+Has gravity and one thruster that can go up.

+Version 5:
 This will just move a lunar lander sprite around on a black screen using arrow key inputs from the arduino number pad.
 Arrow keys map as
 follows: -> is key "4", <- is key "6", v is key "5", and ^ is key "8".